-The doses from Nine Mile Point Unit 1 will be added to the doses to the maximum exposed individual that are contributed from other uranium fuel cycle operations within 5 miles of the site.
-Other uranium fuel cycle facilities within 5 miles of the Site include Nine Mile Point Nuclear Station Unit 2 and the James A. Fitzpatrick Nuclear Power Plant.
+The doses from Nine Mile Point Unit 1 (including the on-site ISFSI) will be added to the doses to the maximum exposed individual that are contributed from other uranium fuel cycle operations within 5 miles of the site.
+Other uranium fuel cycle facilities within 5 miles of the Site include Nine Mile Point Nuclear Station Unit 2 and the James A. Fitzpatrick Nuclear Power Plant (including its on-site ISFSI).
 Doses from other facilities will be calculated in accordance with each facilities' ODCM.